-Paragraph 1: Core Concepts Object-Oriented Programming
+Paragraph 1: Core Concepts of Object-Oriented Programming

 Object-Oriented Programming (OOP) is a paradigm that revolves around the concept of "objects," which are instances of "classes."
 A class acts as a blueprint, defining the properties (attributes) and behaviors (methods) that its objects will possess.
 Encapsulation is a fundamental principle of OOP, where data (attributes) and methods that operate on that data are bundled together within a single Module, the object.
 This bundling not only organizes code but also protects data from external interference, enhancing security and maintainability.
 Access modifiers, such as public, private, and protected, control the visibility and accessibility of these attributes and methods.
 Inheritance is another pivotal concept, enabling the creation of new classes (derived or child classes) that inherit properties and behaviors from existing classes (base or parent classes).
 This promotes code reusability and establishes a hierarchical structure, facilitating the modeling of realworld relationships.
 Polymorphism, meaning "many forms," allows objects of different classes to respond to the same method call in their own specific ways.
-This is achieved through method overloading (having multiple methods with the same name but different parameters within a class) and method overriding (providing a specific implementation of an inherited method in a derived class).
-Abstraction is the process of simplifying complex systems by modeling classes based on their essential properties and behaviors, hiding unnecessary details from the user.
+This is accomplished through method overloading, where multiple methods share the same name but differ in parameters within a class, and method overriding, where a derived class provides a specific implementation for a method inherited from its base class.
+Abstraction involves simplifying complex systems by designing classes that focus only on essential attributes and behaviors, while hiding irrelevant details from the user.
 This allows developers to focus on the relevant aspects of an object, improving code clarity and reducing complexity.
 These concepts collectively form the foundation of OOP, enabling the creation of modular, maintainable, and scalable software systems that better represent real-world entities and interactions.